-- 6.12 The original pay inflation in respect of 2023/24 included 5% for uniformed and 4% for non-uniformed staff.
+- 6.11 The original pay inflation in respect of 2023/24 included 7% April to June in relation to the 2022/23 pay award and a further 5% for uniformed staff and 4% for non-uniformed staff.
 Negotiations in respect of uniformed pay concluded in March 2023 with a 5% pay offer.
-In relation to non-uniformed staff, pay award was agreed at £1,925. - 6.13 On calculating the 2024/25 pay budget requirements, assumptions have been made of a further 5% pay inflation for uniformed staff and 3% for non-uniformed staff. - 6.14 As noted at paragraph 6.7, the pensions grant has been included at flat cash within the Revenue Support Grant allocation.
+In relation to non-uniformed staff, pay award was agreed at £1,925. - 6.12 On calculating the 2024/25 pay budget requirements, assumptions have been made of a further 5% pay inflation for uniformed staff and 3% for non-uniformed staff. - 6.13 As noted at paragraph 6.7, the pensions grant has been included at flat cash within the Revenue Support Grant allocation.
 Following the 2020 pension valuation, the Home Office has confirmed that the projected increase in the employer contribution rate will be covered in full for 2024/25 by additional grant funding.
 The methodology uses both actual and forecasted pension costs and takes a four-year average (percentage) which is applied to forecast 2024/25 pension costs.
 The Home Office have consulted with NFCC on the methodology and have agreed this approach.

-6.15 The rates for the projected increase in the employer contribution rate have not yet been confirmed, this is expected in January.
-Therefore, the current MTFP does not includes estimates of either the increased contribution or the additional grant, albeit we are assuming a balanced position for 2024/25.
+6.14 The rates for the projected increase in the employer contribution rate have not yet been confirmed, this is expected in January.
+Therefore, the current MTFP does not include estimates of either the increased contribution or the additional grant, albeit we are assuming a balanced position for 2024/25.